 To GAIN points:

-To LOST points:
+To LOSE points:

 This system enables even very shy, quiet students to accumulate 50 points easily by Christmas.
 Even if a student has some disruptive incidents, some class participation and a generally following of the rules of the classroom will ensure getting 50 points.